I am so excited to embark on my second year teaching at Bryan Middle School 2020-2021. I am also pleased to be entering my 25th year of teaching.

 We are now named Creative Technology across the three middle schools.
 We have added more STEM practices in our 6th - 8th grade curriculum.
 These include opportunities in graphic design, robotics, and building computers along with expanding our coding curriculum to include block & line coding languages, such as Java, Python, and HTML.

-I am also excited to have joined the Project Lead the Way Team of teachers and teach two semester long courses.
+I am also excited to have joined the Project Lead the Way Team of teachers and teach three semester long courses.

 Computer Science for Innovators and Makers is an introduction to computer science course.
 Students are challenged to creatively use sensors and actuators to develop systems that interact with their environment.
 Designing algorithms and using computational thinking practices, they code and upload programs to microcontrollers that perform a variety of authentic tasks.